Sacramento-San Joaquin Delta National Heritage Area

 NHA Management Plan Advisory Committee Meetings

 The Commission created a 15-member volunteer body called the National Heritage Area Management Plan Advisory Committee (NHA Advisory Committee) to provide the Commission and a Commission subcommittee with recommendations on the development of the Management Plan and to seek input from diverse stakeholders.
-The NHA Advisory Committee will generally meet quarterly.
+The NHA Advisory Committee generally meets every two months.
 The expected term of the committee will be through successful approval of the Management Plan by the Secretary of the Interior (expected by March 2023).

 For more information on the NHA Advisory Committee, please see the NHA Advisory Committee Charter (PDF).